Also called low T, it is a term used by doctors to describe an abnormal hormone testosterone level.

 In men, treatment for low T is based on two approaches.

 Low T levels can be supplemented with hormones prescribed by a doctor.
-Expert recommendations vary when dealing with hormones; some suggest treatment if the levels are 300 ng / dl, while others recommend starting treatment if the levels are 230 ng / dl.
+Expert recommendations vary when dealing with hormones; some suggest treatment if the levels are 300 ng/dl, while others recommend starting treatment if the stories are 230 ng/dl.

 Although researchers suggest that approximately 70% of men age 70 and older have low T, some researchers suggest that hormone treatment may not be effective in this age group.